-When you think of technology innovation, your mind probably jumps to Silicon Valley.
+When you think of technology innovation and application development, your mind probably jumps to Silicon Valley.

 Why is that?
 Is that the only place good ideas come from?
 Is there something in the soil that breeds digital creativity?

 Of course not.
 Because of this mindset that technology in America is available only on the coasts, parts of our country have been neglected.
 In truth, Middle America is a gold mine for ideas and tech talent that has remained largely untapped up to this point.
 In fact, tech creativity and innovation are in their DNA.

 Just look at Bill Gates and Paul Allen.
 They founded Microsoft out of an Albuquerque garage because that’s where the epicenter of personal computing began with MITS the maker of the Altair.
 The talent is there.
 It’s just a matter of cultivating the talent and allowing it to grow in place.
 Too often people are forced to choose between vocation and location.
 In essence, they are forced to choose between the place they love and the career they aspire to.

 Tech talent should be allowed to grow in Middle America.
 Like the well documented double helix within DNA, there are two main components to tech success.